Skip to content

 Practical help where business process meets technology.

-Clients usually come to me when a web project, internal tool or data flow has become difficult to explain.
-As a custom software developer, I start by understanding the process: who uses the tool, what data they need, where the current steps fail and what should be simpler for the team.
+Clients usually come to me when an existing application, internal tool or data flow has become difficult to support.
+I start by understanding the process: who uses the system, what data they need, where the current steps fail and what the business needs to protect.

-Sometimes the right answer is custom software development.
-Sometimes it is support for an existing application, an integration developer task between platforms, or a tailored website design fix that makes the company easier to understand online.
+Sometimes the right answer is support for the existing application.
+Sometimes it is an integration between platforms or a focused operational tool around existing data.
+Managed website work remains available as a separate service.
 The point is not to force every problem into the same solution.

 Useful solutions are usually smaller and clearer than people expect.
 Some solutions are a new internal tool.
-Other solutions are a reporting change, a cleaner integration or a page that explains the service properly.
-I care about solutions that can be maintained, documented and understood by the people using them.
+Other solutions are a reporting change, a cleaner integration or documentation that makes an older system supportable.
+I care about work that can be maintained and understood by the people relying on it.

 I am comfortable with the technical detail, but I try to keep the conversation grounded in plain outcomes: clearer systems, fewer manual steps, better data, useful documentation and digital services that can keep improving as the industry, process or customer expectations change.